Customs Broker License Examination - Notification

 2. Site Selection Scheduling

-Applicants will be notified of exam location placement via an Admission Notice provided via e-mail to the address they provided during registration.
+Applicants will be notified of exam location placement via an Admission Notice provided via e-mail to the address provided during registration.
 The Admission Notice is sent immediately after applicants complete the site selection process.
 Applicants are responsible for monitoring the email address they provided during registration, including SPAM/JUNK folders.
 Examinees must bring their admission notice, government issued photo identification, and proof of citizenship for admission to the test site.

-Any applicant who wishes to withdraw from the exam must submit a written notice of withdrawal to the CBP Broker Management Branch via email to email@example.com no later October 14 at 11:59 PM EST. Refunds for timely examination withdrawals of registrants paying for the October 2019 exam will generally be processed within 60 days after the exam date.
+Any applicant who wishes to withdraw from the exam must submit a written notice of withdrawal to the CBP Broker Management Branch via email to email@example.com no later than two working days prior to the examination date of October 8, 2020 at 11:59 PM local time.
+Refunds for timely examination withdrawals of registrants paying for the October 2020 exam will generally be processed within 60 days after the exam date.
 Applicants withdrawing from the exam should include in their withdrawal request, the payment tracking number and tracking ID, both of which can be found in the registration confirmation email sent to all applicants upon registering for the exam.

 American Disabilities Act (ADA)